Modgil-Snehal/IndianConstitution_Chatbot/README.md

 # LLM-Project
 the complete version of the Indian Constitution is stored in the indian_constitution.txt file

-vector_db.ipynb stored and embeds the txt file in a database named constdb using nomic-embed-text
+vector_db.ipynb stored and embeds the txt file in a database named constdb using googlegenai embeddings

-app.ipynb is the main application file that uses the db and mistral:instruct chat model to create a RAG implemented program
+chatbot.py is the main backend that handles all queries from the app

+app.py is a streamlit app that works on fronted and takes queries from user

 Creating a proper chatbot UI